 CHEF, TV PERSONALITY,

-While in Paris, she spent two weeks working under chef Alain Passard at his venerable restaurant, Arpège.
-At Arpège, Passard insisted on using only the freshest ingredients, leaving nothing but butter in the walk-in refrigerators at the end of service.
-This eye-opening experience made an impression, helping to further develop Amanda’s deep appreciation of superlative ingredients and the flavors of the Mediterranean region.
+While in Paris, she spent two weeks working under Chef Alain Passard at his venerable Arpège restaurant.
+While her time there was short, the lessons she learned were life-changing.
+At Arpège, Passard insisted on the freshest ingredients, so there was nothing left in the walk-in refrigerators at the end of service besides butter.
+This eye-opening experience helped Amanda to further develop her deep appreciation of superlative ingredients and the flavors of the Mediterranean region.

-Upon returning to New York, Amanda worked at some of the city’s most popular restaurants including Cesca, where she cooked alongside Tom Valenti as his chef de cuisine and earned two stars from The New York Times in 2003.
-In 2006, Amanda was named the executive chef at Gusto in the West Village, where her Italian food was met with critical acclaim.
-In January 2008, Amanda took over as the executive chef at The Harrison in TriBeCa.
-Over the years that she helmed the kitchen, The Harrison received numerous accolades from local and national media, and earned a two- star review from The New York Times restaurant critic who lauded Amanda’s work as “exemplary.”
+Upon returning to New York, Amanda worked at some of the city’s most-popular restaurants, including Cesca, where she cooked alongside Tom Valenti as his chef de cuisine and earned two stars from The New York Times.
+Following Cesca, Amanda accepted the position of executive chef at Gusto in the West Village, where her food was met with critical acclaim.

+Amanda’s first cookbook, The Chef Next Door: A Pro Chef’s Recipes for Fun, Fearless Home Cooking, was released in September 2015.
 When she is not in the kitchen, Amanda enjoys traveling the world and collecting restaurant menus to add to her ever-growing collection.